gesundes/ansible-task/README.md

 - --key-file — path to the private SSH key (400 permissions must be set)
 - last option is the path to the playbook to run

+Other useful options:

+- --diff — to get a small file diffs in the execution log
+- --check — to simulate a play execution, works great along with --diff

 ## How to provide a list of hosts to apply configuration?
 Inventory file is in ./inventory directory.
 It is written in YAML.\
 Some variables can be set right there.
 For example, configuration for drives/partitions encryption.